amjadraza/pandasai-app-gradio/README.md

-The creators and authors of the App make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability, or availability of the App or the information, products, services, r related graphics contained in the App.
+The creators and authors of the App make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability, or availability of the App or the information, products, services, or related graphics contained in the App.

-We do not store any of data or API keys.
+We do not store any data or API keys.
 Users can refresh Keys as part of Best Practices.

 This disclaimer is subject to change without notice.
 It is your responsibility to review this disclaimer periodically for any updates or changes.